History of the Australian Capital Territory: 20th-century development outside of Canberra

 The native forest of the ACT was composed almost wholly of eucalypt species and provided a resource for fuel and domestic purposes, especially during the economic boom following World War II.
 By the early 1960s, logging had depleted the eucalypt, and concern about water quality in the Cotter River catchment led to the forests being closed.
 Interest in forestry had begun in 1915, when T. C. G. Weston had commenced trials of a number of species including Pinus radiata on the slopes of Mount Stromlo.
-Plantation forestry began in earnest in 1926 with 2 km2 planted annually around Uriarra and Pierce's Creek.
+Plantation forestry began in earnest in 1926 with 2 km2 planted annually around Uriarra and Pierces Creek.

 By 1938 the area planted yearly was 4 km2, with the favourable benefit of reducing erosion in the Cotter catchment.
 In 1967 the Australian Government approved a plan for a total 160 km2 of plantation in the ACT, which was achieved in 1970.
 The ease of access to the plantations has made them popular recreation areas for Canberrans.
 Throughout the 20th century, significant areas of plantation forest were periodically lost to bushfires, with major fires occurring in 1939, 1952, 1979, 1983, 2001 and 2003.

 In 1936 about 8.1 km2 of forest was set aside to create the Tidbinbilla Nature Reserve, and in 1939 a koala enclose was built by the Institute of Anatomy.
 The government acquired land to establish a national park and fauna reserve in 1962, expanding it to 36.3 km2 and later, to its current size of 54.5 km2.
 In 1969 the first wildlife displays were created, and the park was officially gazetted in 1971.
 In 1984 the Namadgi National Park was declared.
 It is 1061 km2 and takes up approximately 46% of the ACT's land.